Is Indonesia Safe for Travelers? A Comprehensive Guide to Safety in Indonesia

 • Dress Conservatively: In religious or rural areas, dress in a way that covers your shoulders and knees to respect local norms.

-• Travel in Groups: If possible, travel with a group or with other women, particularly after dark.
+• Travel in Groups: If possible, travel with a group or other women, particularly after dark.

 • Emergency Preparedness: Save essential contacts, including embassy numbers and local emergency services, in your phone.